 Your M1 Portfolio will display your dividends in two places: Performance and Activity.

 You will see your dividends in your performance when they are earned.
 It will be displayed in your Portfolio gain.

-When dividends are paid, you will see the dividends by security in your activity feed.
+When dividends are paid, you will see the dividends paid by each security in your activity feed.

 Paid dividends will collect in your cash balance.
 If a dividend payment causes your cash balance to exceed your cash control threshold, your cash balance will be automatically invested in your portfolio based on your target allocations.

 Earned vs. Paid

 Your earned dividends (which appear in Portfolio gain) and your paid dividends (which appear in activity) are different.
 All dividends will be earned before they are paid.

 A dividend has two important dates: Ex-Dividend, and Payable.